Q. What is a Friend of the Camden Highline?

 Q. Who is behind the project?

 The catalyst for the project was a series of blogs written by Oliver O’Brien, an Urbanist and Geographer at University College London which we're picked up by the local newspaper, Kentishtowner.
-The project is being promoted by Camden Town Unlimited and is soon to be an independent charity.
-You can read more about the project's history here.
+The project is being promoted by Camden Town Unlimited (the Camden Highline is a registered company] Company number: England and Wales 11205376]) and is soon to be an independent charity.
+You can read more about the project's history here, and find out more about the team by behind the project here.

 Lots of people have donated their time and services to the project, and we have an ever-expanding network of volunteers.
 If you want to be involved then send an email to info [at] camdenhighline [dot] com.
 And don't forget to like us on Facebook, and follow us on Twitter and Instagram!